WhitakerLab/whitakerlab.github.io/_posts/blog/2018-10-09-Founders-Day-Speech.md

 But ultimately I'm working on my dream.
 I'm taking tiny baby steps towards my dream.

-And I know its intimidating to be told that you have to make a difference.
+And I know it's intimidating to be told that you have to make a difference.
 But you do.
 And you will.